hCaptcha/HCaptcha-ios-sdk/README.md

 ...
 ```

-Also for Enterprise clients we support custom themes
+For Enterprise sitekeys we also support custom themes via the `customTheme` parameter, described below.

 #### Alternate endpoint (optional)